Finding the best REITs to buy for 2026 requires more than just an understanding of the real estate market broadly.

 But EPRT isn’t that kind of retail REIT.

-Essential Properties owns and manages more than 2,100 single-tenant properties spanning 423 different tenants in every state but Hawaii.
-And despite being a “retail” REIT, only about 3% of the portfolio is true retail—roughly 80% is service-based, while another 15% is experience-focused.
-Top industries right now include car washes, early childhood education, medical and dental, quick-service shops, and convenience stores.
+Essential Properties owns and manages more than 2,250 single-tenant properties spanning more than 600 tenants in 48 states.
+And despite being a “retail” REIT, only about 3% of the portfolio’s cash annualized base rent (ABR) comes from true retail—more than 75% is service-based, another 15% is experience-focused, and about 5% comes from industrial properties.
+Top industries right now include car washes, early childhood education, medical and dental, quick-service shops, and automotive service.
 So the word “essential” might be doing a lot of work, but EPRT still isn’t as exposed to economic whims as, say, a mall where most of its stores are selling jeans or jewelry.

 Related: 13 Dividend Kings for Royally Resilient Income